snkienholz/ProductLineOOPFXDB/README.md

 ## Getting Started
 ### How to Run
-Have the latest version of IntelliJ IDEA Ultimate with JDK 8 installed, and copy the repo zip file.
+Have the latest version of IntelliJ IDEA Ultimate with JDK 8 installed, and download the repo zip file.

 ### How to Use
 In the Product Line tab, enter a product name, manufacturer, and select an appropriate type for it.
 Click Add Product to add it to